|Number of Traditional Undergraduates||105|

 Please identify key undergraduate faculty who are noted experts in their field, have produced important publications, have leadership roles in academic associations, etc. and briefly describe such accomplishments (optional):

 Our Artist and Writer in Residence is Michael D. O’Brien, a noted Catholic novelist, cultural critic and artist,who has had 28 books published, with translations into 14 languages.
 O’Brien’s articles have appeared in major periodicals such as Communio, Catholic World Report, The Chesterton Review, Inside the Vatican and many others.
 He has received various awards including the 2017 Phoenix Award in Literature, bestowed by the Association of Catholic Publishers in Warsaw, Poland.
 Dr. Richard Shaw was awarded the 2014 Eusebius Essay Prize by the Journal of Ecclesiastical History.
-His book The Gregorian Mission to Kent in Bede’s Ecclesiastical History: Methodology and Sources is being published by Routledge in 2018.
+His book The Gregorian Mission to Kent in Bede’s Ecclesiastical History: Methodology and Sources was published by Routledge in 2018, and he has signed contracts for two more academic books.
 Dr. Jordan Olver has had articles recently published in The Thomist and the Review of Metaphysics.
 Our Director of Counselling and Learning Support Services, Elizabeth Ring-Cassidy, is a psychologist and co-author of Women’s Health After Abortion, a leading study of the damaging effects of abortion and the author of many articles on this topic.
+Dr. Ky Heinze has presented conference papers in the area of patristics.
 Dr. David Beresford is the author of numerous scientific articles on entomology, and is also a prolific writer on Chesterton and related topics.
 Professor John Paul Meenan is the editor of Catholic Insight Magazine and has had articles published in Crisis Magazine and Catholic World Report.
-Dr. Keith Cassidy has written extensively on the pro-life movement and was one of the founders of the Catholic Civil Rights League in Canada.
-Dr. Christine Schintgen has given presentations on the body in Victorian Literature, with an emphasis on the writings of Charles Dickens.
+Professor Scott Nicholson has presented papers on Scripture and Liturgy.
+Professor Michael Schintgen has presented conference papers recently on Plato and Aristotle and on Pico della Mirandola.
+Dr. Christine Schintgen has published a book of poetry with Justin Press entitled Canadian Sonnets, a collection of sonnets featuring the perspectives of individuals who have contributed significantly to the spiritual life of Canada, including St. Antoine Daniel and St. Kateri Tekakwitha; each poem is accompanied by a short biography and a beautiful oil portrait by Seat of Wisdom alumnus Joseph Ferrant.
+Christine Schintgen has also produced academic articles and presentations on Dante, Dickens, and George Eliot.
+Dr. Karl Persson has published and presented papers on Old English literature and biblical wisdom literature.
 All faculty are members of the FCS.

 Does the institution have a department of Catholic theology, distinct from “religious studies” and other disciplines?